Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

 \subsection{Randomized Singular Value Decomposition}

 Randomized Singular Value Decomposition (RSVD) \cite{halko2011finding}, combines probability theory with numerical linear algebra to develop an efficient, unbiased, and randomized algorithm to approximate SVD.
-RSVD offers an efficient construction of $L$ number of orthonormal vectors that nearly span the range of given nonsquare data matrix $A\in \mathbb{R}^{m\times n}$ so that such vectors enable an efficient approximation for SVD of $A$.
-RSVD undergoes two stages computational process: First stage) computation of an approximate orthonormal basis, denoted as $Q$, for the range of $A$; and Second stage) approximating SVD of $A$ using such orthonormal basis $Q$.
-Randomness only occurs in Step 1 and Step 2 is deterministic for a given Q.
+RSVD efficiently approximates $L$ number of orthonormal vectors that span the range of the given data matrix $A\in \mathbb{R}^{m\times n}$ so that such vectors enable an efficient approximation for SVD of $A$.
+RSVD undergoes a two-stage computational process: 1) the approximation of orthonormal basis, denoted as $Q$, for the range of $A$; and 2) approximation of SVD of $A$ using such orthonormal basis $Q$.
+Randomness only occurs in Step 1 and Step 2 is deterministic for a given Q. The hybrid framework replacing the explicit singular vector computation by RSVD is denoted as GGD-RSVD.